Roopesh: Movements

 Roopesh planned to continue the CPI-Maoist goals with the new 'democratic revolution', which is really just to show how they are against the ideas of imperialism, feudalism, and comprador bureaucratic capitalism.
 As the CPI was formed after the merger of the People's War Group and the Maoist Communist Centre of India, Roopesh had a lot to act with behind his back, as they brought fear to the ruling class in what they were putting together.
-They want to carry out this revolution with violence by making big statements and big acts.
-They have already killed many innocent people in India and still are.
+They want to carry out this revolution with violence by making statements and acts.
+Many innocents have been killed and continue to be killed.

 Pro-Maoist slogans were being raised in court when Roopesh was arrested for continuing his Maoist activities in Kodagu and other areas.
 These pro-maoist slogans brought in more conflict, as they made a slogan for Jaleel, who was following Roopesh's orders and was killed by the police when he was acting out for pro-maoist movements.
 Jaleel had a number of different cases against him, and was killed during a Pro-Maoist movement in a gun fight.
 Jaleel and a couple of other in the movement went into a resort demanding food and money.
 The resort alerted the Kerala Police, which is when the gun fire started, and resulted in killing the Maoist leader Jaleel and injuring another member of the gang.
 No police officers were injured.
 This is what Roopesh is making different groups of pro-maoist leaders and supporters do, by trying to take control over everything, while forcefully demanding to get free things.